-I'm part of an insurgent research group working on the Anthropocene Atlas of Geneva, and London (TAAG and TAAL).
+I'm part of an insurgent research group working on the Anthropocene Atlas of London (AAL).
 Sensing long term, slow, slow compared to human lifespans, climatic changes and understanding how our activities are influencing these changes is complex and challenging.

 As a result, we are working on micro-investigations in the city, developing awareness of local erratics - erratics are geological anomalies, rocks out of place, that enabled early geologists to deduce that giant ice flows had shaped much of our planet – as tools to narrate climatic changes.